Anglican Church of Canada

 Sunday School and Nursery are available every Sunday for the 10 am service

-SPECIAL SERVICES (Lent and Easter)
+SPECIAL SERVICES (Christmas)

 Baptism is the first sacrament of the Christian church.
 As a sacrament, it is a visible sign of God's invisible grace.
 Water is used as the visible sign because of it association with birth and with washing.
 In baptism we are born in God's family and our sins are washed away.
 This happens invisibly.
 We cannot see or prove that God is doing anything, which is why baptism require faith.
 In short, we become Christians when we are baptized in the name of the Father, Son, and Holy Spirit.